-Alarms with a count: When an alarm occurs the compressor will stop, the alarm count will increase and the Short Cycle Timer will start.
+Alarms with a count: When an alarm occurs the compressor will stop, the alarm COUNT will increase and the Short Cycle (SC) Timer will start.
 When the SC Timer expires the compressor will re-start.
-If no further alarms occur within Count Reduce Time , the alarm count will be reduced by 1.
-If another alarm occurs within Count Reduce Time (see Configuration Page ) the count will increase by 1.
+If no further alarms occur within the REDUCE time (listed on 2nd tab of the Configuration Page), the alarm count will be reduced by 1.
+If another alarm occurs within REDUCE time, the count will increase by 1.
 If alarms continue to occur, when the alarm count reaches the Maximum Count value a Permanent Alarm will occur.
 Master Alarm: This alarm occurs when any permanent alarm occurs.
 It is used to simply indicate that there is an alarm.
-Permanent Alarm: The compressor will be locked out until the Permanent Alarm is manually reset either by cycling the power or clicking on the RESET button Low Pressure: A low pressure alarm occurs when the suction pressure drops to or below the Low Pressure Cutout value.
-The low pressure is checked just before a compressor start, if it is OK the compressor will start, otherwise an alarm will occur.
-When the compressor starts, the low pressure alarm will be ignored for the number of seconds that Low Pressure Ignore is set to, after which the low pressure alarm will be re-enabled.
-This allows a dip in suction pressure below the cutout point during startup without causing a nuisance alarm.
-High Pressure: A high pressure alarm occurs when the discharge pressure rises to or above the High Pressure Cutout Value.
-Compressor Monitor: This alarm occurs when the compressor protection module sends a fault signal to the control board, generally due to the compressor windings overheating.
-(W/WH-90/100 models do not have compressor protection modules.)
-Compressor Status: This alarm occurs when there is current draw as measured by the current sensor but no call for the com- pressor to be on (i.e. welded contactor) or when there is call for the compressor to be on but there is no compressor current draw (i.e. manual high pressure control is open or contactor failure).
-Phase Monitor: This alarm occurs when the 3-Phase Monitor detects a fault condition and sends a fault signal to the con- trol board.
-Comp.
-Not Pumping: Discharge pressure is less than 30 psi higher than suction pressure after 1 minute run time.
+Permanent Alarm: The compressor will be locked out until the Permanent Alarm is manually reset either by cycling the power or clicking on the RESET button.
+Low Pressure: Occurs when suction pressure drops below the Low Pressure Cutout value.
+The low pressure is checked just before a compressor start; if OK the compressor will start, otherwise an alarm will occur.
+When compressor starts, the low pressure alarm is be ignored for the number of seconds that low pressure Ignore on Start (see 2nd tab of the Configuration Page) is set to, after which low pressure alarm is re-enabled.
+This allows a dip in suction pressure below cutout point during startup without causing a nuisance alarm.
+High Pressure: A high pressure alarm occurs when the discharge pressure rises above the High Pressure Cutout value.
+Compressor Monitor: Occurs when the compressor protection module sends a fault signal to control board, generally due to the compressor windings overheating.
+(Some smaller models do not have compressor protection modules.)
+Compressor Status: This alarm occurs when there is a current draw on the compressor but no call for the compressor to be on (i.e. welded contactor) or when there is a call for the compressor to be on but there is no compressor current draw (i.e. manual high pressure control is open or contactor failure).
+Phase Monitor: This alarm occurs when the 3-Phase Monitor detects a fault and sends a fault signal to control board.
+Not Pumping/Man HP: Discharge pressure is less than 30 psi higher than suction pressure after 1 minute run time.
 It indicates leaking reversing valve, manual high pressure control trip, bad contactor, or defective compressor.
 Low Charge / EEV: This alarm occurs if the EEV has been at >99% for 20 minutes within first hour of a cycle.
-LOC (Loss of Charge ): This alarm occurs if the low pressure and/or high pressure sensors read below 30 psig (207kPa).
-Flow/Water Valve: Not applicable to W/WH-90/100.
+LOC (Loss of Charge): This alarm occurs if both the low pressure and high pressure sensors are below 30 psig (207kPa).
+Flow: Outdoor or indoor loop flow switch did not detect flow.
+Non-reversing units do not have indoor flow switch.